Nest protection hypothesis: Alternative hypotheses

 Despite the nest protection hypothesis’ prominence in the literature, multiple alternative hypotheses have been suggested over the years.

 Mate hypothesis

 The mate hypothesis suggests there is a courtship element involved in the collection and display of greenery.
 It has been observed that, in starlings, only males collect greenery and tend to do so during other courtship behaviours.
 Furthermore, the amount of greenery collected is found to be a function of the length of courtship, and males have been reported to carry greenery to the nest in an ‘eye catching manner’.

 Drug hypothesis

 The drug hypothesis suggests that greenery has a direct beneficial health benefit to chicks by potentiation of their immune system or similar mechanisms.

-Evidence for this theory has been found in study where aromatic herb species were artificially placed in starling nests.
+Evidence for this theory has been found in a study where aromatic herb species were artificially placed in starling nests.
 Chicks from nests which had aromatic herbs placed in them were found to be heavier and have a higher haematocrit despite there being no noticeable effect on parasite numbers.